snodnipper/LoadersAndFragments/README.md

 LoadersAndFragments
 ===================

-This project demonstrates how a call from onLoadFinished blows[1] up from an onLoadFinished callback.
+This project demonstrates how a call to getTransactionManager...commit() from an onLoadFinished callback blows[1] up with an IllegalStateException.
 This is correct behaviour as documented in the [API] [2].

 The question is, however, what is best practice for addressing this requirement?
 It is possible to use 'commitAllowingStateLoss' _but_ I have not seen simple documentation covering the practical effects from that.
 Alternatively, one might design out the fragment replacement by fetching the fragment (possibly from a member variable) and directly access the fragment methods (rather than using arguments).